hlane6/biotracker/README.md

     pip3 install numpy
     pip3 install scipy

+If you are running on **Ubuntu**, you **must** also run the command:

+	sudo apt-get install ffmpeg x264 libx264-dev

+This is needed for one of our dependencies to work.

+If you are running Ubuntu and the three `pip3` commands don't seem to work, try running these commands instead:

+	sudo apt-get install python3-munkres
+	sudo apt-get install python3-numpy
+	sudo apt-get install python3-scipy

-The final library you must install in opencv3.
+The final library you must install is opencv3.
 Unfortunately, this library can not be installed through pip.
-Installing opencv can be a fairly tricky process and so we have provided link below to tutorials that guide you through the process.
+Installing opencv can be a fairly tricky process and so we have provided links below to tutorials that guide you through the process.

 + [Installing on Ubuntu](http://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/)
 + [Installing on Mac](http://www.pyimagesearch.com/2016/12/19/install-opencv-3-on-macos-with-homebrew-the-easy-way/)